 In short, Rock Montreal was one of the band’s best live performance till 1985’s Live Aid happened and that wiped all and any records previously held by any band.
 The band also performed extensively, in South America, Japan, Europe, between 1980 and 1984.

 The reason I bring this up is that the film Bohemian Rhapsody makes much issue of those dark days of the Queen band, when Paul Prenter (played by Allen Leech) was Mercury’s personal manager and lover.
+According to the film – supposedly directed by Bryan Singer, Paul drove a wedge between Mercury and the rest of the band and they did not perform at all together till he was fired, just in time for 1985 Live Aid.

 A part of this is true, of course.
 Paul Prenter did drive a wedge, and Paul Prenter was partly responsible for the band’s failure to entice American radio stations.
 And Paul Prenter did sell Mercury’s photos to the tabloids, turning Mercury into the “reading” public’s enemy number 1.